 Other providers would not be affected because none of the other providers require separate hostname and domain parameters except for Namecheap, so it would still be redesigning the whole page to support one provider.

-#4 Updated by Jim P about 3 years ago
+#4 Updated by Jim P over 3 years ago